yuruotong1/autoMate/README.md

 The models that have been tested and are currently supported are as follows:

+> PS: The following are large language model providers that have been tested and confirmed to work.
+We have no business relationship with these providers, therefore we cannot guarantee after-sales service, feature assurance, or stability maintenance.
+Please consider carefully when using paid services.

 | Vendor| Model |
 | --- | --- |